You’re never going to make an ad that doesn’t trigger someone.

 Here, we take a look at case studies of brands that have leveraged consumer data to drive successful programmatic campaigns.
 Then, we share our tips on how to nail it yourself.

 The Economist wanted to target ‘intellectually-curious’ readers who had previously been reluctant to try the publication.

-They started by tapping into their wealth of subscriber data to identify the most relevant and engaging content to deliver, tailoring stories to their audience.
+They started by tapping into their wealth of subscriber data to identify the most relevant and engaging content to deliver, tailoring stories to its audience.

-This included analyzing web and app usage of subscribers to the journal, identifying reader preferences (like what type of content was consumed and when).
-They also married up cookie, subscriber and other wider data sets to build seven segments reflecting the publication’s key sections:
+This included analyzing web and app usage of subscribers to the journal, and identifying reader preferences (like what type of content was consumed and when).
+They also married up cookie, subscriber, and other wider data sets to build seven segments reflecting the publication’s key sections:

 - Doing good

 From here, The Economist team created lookalike audiences to guide who they wanted to target with programmatic ad buying.
 Web page context and viewer profiles were assessed in real-time, enabling the brand to serve an appropriate ad to each consumer.

 The ads were linked to The Economist’s content hub, presenting a relevant article and inviting the user to subscribe.
 More than 60 executions were created, many in near real-time from the company’s live newsroom.